Kiryuumaru/NukeBuildHelpers/docs/WorkflowConfigEntry.md

 ## AppendReleaseNotesAssetHashes

 Configures whether to append release notes asset hashes in the workflow.
+Default is `true`.

 ### Definitions